bjornaa/ladim1/doc/source/intro.rst

 It is an offline ocean particle tracking model.
 Presently it takes input from the `ROMS <http://www.myroms.org>`_ ocean model.

-This is the third incarnation of the LADIM model, also called LADIM3, at the `Institute of Marine Research <http://www.imr.no>`_.
+This is the third incarnation of the LADiM model, also called LADIM3, at the `Institute of Marine Research <http://www.imr.no>`_.
 The first worked with a version of the ``Feltfile`` format used with the Princeton Ocean Model.
 The second version targeted NetCDF output from the ROMS model.
 Both these versions